Zhongyan0721/mle-bench/README.md

 Code for the paper ["MLE-Bench: Evaluating Machine Learning Agents on Machine Learning Engineering"](https://arxiv.org/abs/2410.07095).
 We have released the code used to construct the dataset, the evaluation logic, as well as the agents we evaluated for this benchmark.

+## InsightBench Extension

+MLE-bench now includes InsightBench, an extension that allows agents to work on research tasks instead of ML engineering tasks.
+InsightBench provides a framework for evaluating LLM agents on their ability to analyze data and draw conclusions from research papers.
+See the [InsightBench README](insightBench/README.md) for more details.

 ## Leaderboard

 | Agent | Low == Lite (%) | Medium (%) | High (%) | All (%) | Date | Grading Reports Available |